DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Collected for young adult participants in both arms, not Peer Mentors.

-Diabetes Self-Management/Adherence (Self-Care Inventory-Revised, Short Form)
+Diabetes Self-Management/Adherence (Self-Care Inventory-Updated)

 Collected for young adult participants in both arms (baseline, 6 mo, 12 mo) and Peer Mentors (pre- and post-involvement in study).

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 Health-Related Quality of Life (Type 1 Diabetes and Life)

-Time Frame: Baseline and 12-Month Post-Randomization
+Time Frame: Baseline and End of Study at 12 Months Post-Randomization

 Collected for young adult participants in both arms (baseline and 12 mo) and Peer Mentors (pre- and post-involvement in study).

-Diabetes Strengths (Diabetes Strengths and Resilience measure)
+Diabetes Strengths (Diabetes Strengths and Resilience Measure)

 Collected for young adult participants in both arms, not Peer Mentors.

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 Social Support (Brief 2-Way Social Support Scale)

-Diabetes Distress (Diabetes Distress Scale for Adults with T1D)
+Diabetes Distress (Diabetes Distress Scale for Adults With T1D)

 Collected for young adult participants in both arms (baseline, 6 mo, 12 mo) and Peer Mentors (pre- and post-involvement in study).

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 Depressive Symptoms (PROMIS Short Form Depression 4a)